 - The Core courses in History prepared Tom to study the History of Russia since 1905, a course required for both the Russian Studies Major and the Minor in Russian and Eastern European Studies.

 - Tom's political science courses in Post-Soviet Politics and in Russian Political Culture fulfilled both Political Science and Core requirements.

 - Tom linked the Cultural Diversity Component of the Core to Russian Culture and Civilization, which also fulfilled requirements for his Russian Studies major.

-- Tom's 300-level elective in Theology allowed him to examine issues of Social Justice that had also been raised in his Political Science and Certificate courses.
+- Tom's 300-level elective in Theology allowed him to examine issues of Social Justice that had also been raised in his Political Science and Minor courses.

 Kirstin Misfeldt, Bachelor of Arts